rolling-scopes-school/tasks/tasks/youtube.md

 - `eslint-config-airbnb-base` is required
 -  JS code should be splitted in modules and assembled by Webpack.
 Usage of babel and babel-loader is required.

+## Repository Guideline
+1. Private repository
+2. Branch name `youtube-client`.
+3. Once a task is completed, please open a pull request `youtube-client`->`master`
+4. Assign PR to you mentor

 ## Commit Message Guideline
 - At least 7 commits